ralphkw1/brief4vscode/README.md

     <tr><td>Alt + M</td><td>Mark toggle</td><td>Toggle normal marking mode.
 Use cursor or single click mouse to move cursor and expand selection.</td></tr>
     <tr><td>Alt + L</td><td>Line Mark toggle</td><td>Toggle line marking mode.
 Use cursor or single click mouse to move cursor and expand selection.</td></tr>
     <tr><td>Alt + C</td><td>Column Mark toggle<sup>*</sup></td><td>Toggle column marking mode.
 Use cursor or single click mouse to move cursor and expand selection.</td></tr>
+    <tr><td>Alt + A</td><td>Noninclusive Mark toggle</td><td>Equivalent to Mark, except that the marked area does not include the character at the end of the block.
+Essentially begins the marking mode with no visible selection, unlike Mark which automatically selects the first character.</td></tr>
     <tr><td>Alt + <i>[1-10]</i></td><td>Drop bookmark</td><td>Inserts a numbered (1-10) bookmark into the editor and the current cursor posiotion.
 Bookmark 10 is dropped using the 0 key.</td></tr>
     <tr><td>Alt + J</td><td>Jump to bookmark</td><td>Waits for a bookmark number, <i>[1-10]</i> then jumps to that number.
 Bookmark 10 is the 0 key.</td></tr>
     <tr><td>Alt + B</td><td>Bookmark List</td><td>Open bookmark list dialog.
 Scroll and select a bookmark to jump to.
 Can also delete bookmarks.
 This is a new command and the key assignment was taken from the "buffer list" command, which is not implemented.</td></tr>